veerrajukakarla434/vrk-core-java-programming/Part2_CoreJava_Interview_Questions.md

 }
 ```
 #### Throwable In Java :
 * Throwable is a super class for all types of errors and exceptions in java.
 This class is a member of java.lang package.
-Only instances of this class or itís sub classes are thrown by the java virtual machine or by the throw statement.
-The only argument of catch block must be of this type or itís sub classes.
+Only instances of this class or it‚Äôs sub classes are thrown by the java virtual machine or by the throw statement.
+The only argument of catch block must be of this type or it‚Äôs sub classes.
 If you want to create your own customized exceptions, then your class must extend this class.

 * Below example shows how to create customized exceptions by extending java.lang.Throwable class.